 Note on ISDS:

-Prevention of conflict may appease many states that are hesitant to discuss ISDS even within bilateral agreements.
-This hesitancy is evident in agreements because whilst ISDS is seen as a cheap, fast and flexible method for investors to pull states into arbitration, it is also criticized as an imbalance of rights and obligations between investors and the host states (Baruti, 2017, p.
+Investor-State Dispute Settlement (ISDS) has been criticized for several reasons.
+Whilst ISDS is seen as a cheap, fast and flexible method for investors to pull states into arbitration, it is sometimes described as leading to an imbalance of rights and obligations between investors and the host states (Baruti, 2017, p.
 500).
 Further, it is criticized for limiting states in their policy making, as governments become hesitant to introduce a policy that may open them up to financial claims or other suits (Witkowska, 2017, p.
 28).
 Additionally, it is criticized for being non-transparent, illegitimate and lacking accountability (Baruti, 2017, p.
 501).
 As a result of these arbitration methods, many states have wished for reform and have even begun to terminate, reform or renegotiate Bilateral Investment Treaties (BITs) (Martins, 2017).

 Author of the Committees 2018:

 Marisa Menzel (firstname.lastname@example.org)